 Requesting an Emergency Notification

-Contact the Dean of Students Office at (713) 313-1038.
+Contact the Coordinator of Student Conduct Office at (713) 313-6817.
 Be prepared to provide a detailed description of the emergency circumstances, as well as a reasonable explanation as to why the student is unable to contact their instructors directly.
 If possible, please include the length of time the student is expected to be absent from class.

 When the Student Returns to the University